zipyx/Aeroqual-Dev-API-Test/Readme.md

-# Aeroqual Cloud Developer test
+# Aeroqual Cloud Developer Test

 This test is to create a simple API that serves data from a json file.